 Frontline managers typically make up 50% to 60% of a company’s management ranks and directly supervise as much as 80% of the workforce.
 They carry the vital responsibility of motivating and enhancing the morale of the associates who deliver services to customers.
 Their role in overseeing the implementation of a company’s business strategy is central to the organization’s success.

 How?
-These managers act as a crucial feedback mechanism, allowing the HQ to stay updated on what’s going on at ground level.
-This is precious business intelligence most companies without effective communications systems are missing out on.
+These managers act as a crucial feedback mechanism, allowing the HQ to stay updated on what’s happening at the ground level.
+This is precious business intelligence that most companies without effective communications systems are missing out on.

 Now let’s zoom out.
 Businesses today face unexpected shifts in technology and markets, disruptions in traditional business models, and pressures from customers, suppliers, and competitors.
-To survive, organizations must build a culture of adaptability and responsiveness that goes beyond routine execution.
+To survive and thrive, organizations must build a culture of adaptability and responsiveness that goes beyond routine execution.